An education that challenges you.

 And an experience that will define you.

 Choose from more than 80 majors in the Schools of Business, Education, Health Sciences, Liberal Arts, Music, Natural and Environmental Sciences, Nursing, and Pharmacy.
-Duquesne also offers a major in biomedical engineering and pioneered the nation’s first dual degree in biomedical engineering and nursing (B.M.E.–B.S.N.).
+Duquesne also offers a major in Biomedical Engineering and pioneered the nation’s first dual degree in Biomedical Engineering and Nursing.

-At Duquesne, one thing you’ll notice right away is the caliber of teaching.
+At Duquesne one thing you’ll notice right away is the caliber of teaching.
 Our faculty are among the best educators in their fields, committed to your experience as an undergraduate.
-The other thing you’ll notice is that with an average student-faculty ratio of 15:1, your professors will know you by name.
+With an average student-faculty ratio of 14:1, your professors will know you by name.